Towards a sustainable and

 The result was the identification of an integrated approach that combines local and innovative schemes to be able to manage significant amounts of molasse materials in the FCC construction project.

-located near LHC point 5 (CMS, Cessy, France).
+OpenSkyLab, a plot located near LHC point 5 (CMS, Cessy, France) was provided by CERN.

 investment